Sexually transmitted infections, which ones and what they are.

 In short, using condoms is not as simple as you think.

-Especially use them well to minimise the risk of unwanted pregnancies and sexually transmitted diseases like HPV.
+Especially use them well to minimise the HPV risk of unwanted pregnancies and sexually transmitted diseases.
 The rush, the excitement, the speed, perhaps the darkness, and the fear of ruining everything due to too much hesitation can lead to wearing them the wrong way or forgetting to check their integrity.

 For example, the NGO Brook has estimated that 75% of people make many of the mistakes listed at the beginning and also several others, such as taking it off before ejaculating, unrolling it completely before putting it on (it’s not a sock!) or using a forgotten one.
 In my bag for weeks.
 So, not only is using a condom a good and right thing.